okeefem3/firebase-workshop-web/README.md

 * In brewery.component.ts get the reference to Firestore, and the brewery document associated with ID in the route params
 * Listen to changes in the brewery document and make the brewery available to the component
 * Get the reviews collection from the brewery document, listen to changes and make it available to the component
+* Implement getting the user id from the current logged in user
 * Implement adding, saving and deleting a review
-* Implement getting the user id from the current logged in user
+  * When adding a review, add a document to the breweryMapping collection with a custom id of breweryId_uid
+* Set up auth based rules and rule that keeps users from reviewing a brewery more than once

 # Hosting